Collection of your Design A Shed product (Monday to Friday 9 am to 4:30 pm)

 You are quite welcome to obtain your own quotes from a local transport operator, we can supply you with the package dimensions.
 We will work with your freight people happily.

-Freight rates: Feel free to contact us to get an accurate rate as cubby model and options (such as elevation kits, or slides) will impact the freight.
+Freight rates: Feel free to contact us to get an accurate rate as structure size will impact the freight.

 Special requirements regarding Melbourne Metropolitan Delivery: